somervilleyimby/somervilleyimby.org/resources/affordable-housing.md

 ## And Now We Ask “For Whom?”

 Even for a nonprofit or a government agency, it’s expensive to build and run an apartment building, and nearly every subsidized apartment still has to charge rent.
 How much varies widely.
-Public housing may be open to people with little or no income, while residents of LIHTC apartments typically make a mix between 30% to 80% of AMI, and the inclusionary units in market-rate buildings tend to be affordable to families making 60% to 80% of AMI.
-That means that rent in an “affordable” apartment might range from $887 to $2,131 a month.
+Public housing may be open to people with little or no income, while residents of LIHTC apartments typically make a mix between 30% to 80% of AMI, and the inclusionary units in market-rate buildings tend to be affordable to families making anywhere from 50% to 110% of AMI.
+That means that rent in an “affordable” apartment might range from about $800 to nearly $3,000 a month. <a href="https://s3.amazonaws.com/somervillema-live/s3fs-public/union-346-ph2-ad-english.pdf">Check out this table of prices from the building at 346 Somerville Avenue, in Union Square</a> to see some specific examples, including one 3-bedroom apartment for $883 a month and one priced at $2,898.

-The idea that an apartment costing more than $2,000 a month can be called “affordable” strikes a lot of people as absolutely bizarre.
-Stranger still, we sometimes see subsidized affordable apartments that are affordable for the region, but expensive for the neighborhood.
+The idea that an apartment renting for $2,898 a month can be called “affordable” strikes a lot of people as absolutely bizarre, but market prices for apartments like that are often far, far higher.
+Nonetheless, it's alarming to see subsidized affordable apartments that are affordable for the region, but expensive for the neighborhood.
 That’s a major concern about places like Assembly Square and Suffolk Downs, where subsidized apartments might charge rents that are still too high for a lot of families nearby in East Somerville or East Boston.

-That’s why you hear the question “Affordable for whom?”
+That’s why you hear the question “affordable for whom?”
 This is sometimes a serious question from people who want to know why subsidies aren’t deep enough, and sometimes a disingenuous question from people looking for an excuse to block new housing.

 ## What Can We Do About It?